 This exhibition is usually part of almost all Gibraltar tunnel tours and is located only 500 meters away from the Great Siege Tunnels.
 This authentic exhibition shows how people and soldiers in the fortress survived the most difficult and tragic moments of the siege during the 4 long years.
 The exhibition is housed in two old buildings dating from the early 18th century.
 The first one is known as Willis’s magazine and was used for the storage of gunpowder, while the second magazine offers a visual presentation of the Great Seige of Gibraltar.

 8. Moorish Castle

 Moorish Castle is a medieval fortification in Gibraltar that consists of diverse buildings, gates, and fortified walls, dominated by the Tower of Homage and the Gate House.
 The castle complex is located on the top of the hill on the Rock of Gibraltar, in the vicinity of the “City Under Siege” exhibition, Queen Charlotte’s Battery and World War II Tunnel.
-The admission ticket is included in the Gibraltar Upper Rock Nature Reserve Ticket and costs £16 for adults and £10 for children (5-11).
+The admission ticket is included in the Gibraltar Upper Rock Nature Reserve Ticket.

 9. Gibraltar Downtown

 If you decide to stay downtown and skip the Rock, you’ll have a great time as the town is lively and packed with shops, bars, restaurants, and friendly people.
 Gibraltar is very British and in the town center, you’ll find many red telephone booths and fish and chips restaurants.
 You should also try some seafood – it’s absolutely delicious and very local!